 Bambo Soyinka, head of Creative Writing at Bath Spa University, believes the disconnect between BAME authors' experiences and the overwhelmingly White publishing industry is not conscious.
 'I haven't met many villains out there who are deliberately trying to impede the progress of Black writers,' she says.
-'To the contrary, I have encountered numerous generous White authors and publishers who go out of their way to support Black writers.
+'To the contrary, I have encountered numerous about race and colonialism - whether the tension of the ghetto or the fragrance of the mango grove.
+An ex-creative writing student sums up the feeling: 'Maybe America is a slightly more liberal generous White authors and publishers who go out of their way to support Black writers.
 But there are real obstacles for writers of colour, indeed for any writer seeking to express the world in their own terms.'